Kauffman bracket versus Jones polynomial skein modules: The main result

 \section{The main result}

-Let $M$ be a compact, orientable 3-dimensional manifold, and let $L$ be a framed link in $M$.
+Let $M$ be a compact, orientable 3-dimensional manifold on which an orientation has been chosen, and let $L$ be a framed link in $M$.
 Consider a compact orientable 3-dimensional manifold $N$ such that $\partial N=-\partial M$, and consider the closed manifold $M\cup N$ obtained by gluing $M$ and $N$ along their common boundary.

 The 3-dimensional manifold $M\cup N$, being closed, can be obtained from $S^3$ by performing surgery along a framed link $L'$.
 Without loss of generality we may assume that the solid tori of the surgery along $L'$ are disjoint from $L$.
 As such, $M\cup N$ is the boundary of a 4-dimensional manifold $W'$ obtained by gluing 2-handles to the 4-dimensional ball $B^4$.
 Let us further glue 2-handles to $W'$ along the components of the framed link $L$ to obtain a 4-dimensional manifold $W$.
 Note that $W$ is obtained by gluing $2$-handles to $B^4$ as specified by the framed links $L$ and $L'$ (both of which can now be viewed as embedded annuli in $S^3$), so that 2-dimensional disks are glued along the actual link components.
 These 2-handles define homology classes in $H_2(W,{\mathbb Z})$, which homology classes are determined by the closed surfaces obtained by capping each disk by a Seifert surface in $S^3$ of the corresponding link component.
 Now let us focus only on the homology classes classes in $H_2(W,{\mathbb Z})$ determined by the link components of $L$, and let us denote by $\tr(L)$ the trace of the intersection matrix of these homology classes.
 This trace is the sum of $[L_j]\cdot [L_j]$ over the components $L_j$ of $L$, where $[L_j]\cdot [L_j]$ is the algebraic intersection number of the homology class $[L_j]$ defined by $L_j$ with itself.